echobash/fetch-stripe-reports/README.md

 - The extension uses your Stripe Secret Key to call https://api.stripe.com/v1/* endpoints.
 - Data is fetched directly from Stripe’s API and converted into a clean, downloadable CSV file.
 - Your key is stored locally in Chrome’s secure storage — never transmitted anywhere else.

+If you are using the extension, feel free to star the repo